Ignoring the HPV Vaccine? The Myths Putting Indian Girls at Risk

 • Vaccination is simply postponed during pregnancy as a precaution

-The Cost of Delay: Why Awareness Matters Now
+Why Awareness Matters Now

 Delaying or skipping HPV vaccination means missing a critical window of prevention.
 Cervical cancer often develops silently and is diagnosed at advanced stages, where treatment becomes complex, costly, and emotionally taxing.
+Vaccination during adolescence offers long-lasting protection, reducing the risk of cervical cancer later in life and easing the future healthcare burden for families.

 1. At what age should girls receive the HPV vaccine?